Lazy Luddite Log

 * Yes governments and parliaments have a key part to play too.
 There are lots of ways to influence them.
 Lobbying can take many forms and be done between elections - consider emails, phone calls, meetings.
 And during elections it makes sense to play some role beyond just voting.
 Volunteering for avowedly environmental parties is useful.
 However I also suspect that helping parties that are becoming more environmental is also worthwhile.
 Australian policy lags behind that of most other developed nations and it is hardly a coincidence environmentalism is regarded as the preserve of just a few minor parties here.
 Turning it into a consensus transcending ideological divides will move us away from an American and towards more of a European atmosphere in environmental policy.

 * Finally there is non-violent direct action.
 Marches and gatherings can attract attention from media and public.
 The larger and more diverse the movement the better.
-One fantastic thing with the recent school student protests is that they also drew more adults into the mix.
+One fantastic thing with the recent school student protests is that they drew others into the mix.
 Lots of those adolescents took parents with them.
 It grounds the movement in the family demographic that is so important to politicians.
 Another cool thing is that the sooner in life one becomes political the sooner one can mature politically.
-A problem over the last decade has been that members of all age-groups have been politicized online in a rather callow way.
-Many have stalled at the politics of simplistic and divisive messaging.
-A solution to this is face-to-face political activity which makes harbouring caricatures of others more difficult to do.
+In-person political activity makes harbouring caricatures of others more difficult to do.
+Adolescent protesters surely noticed how much of the boring work supporting protests is done by greying 'boomers'.

 My focus on the need for large and truly diverse movement that can persuade as well as pressure may annoy some.
 They may think it wishy-washy.
 But there is nothing wishy-washy in recognizing that politics is a numbers game.
 On the environmental front this is more so than for pretty much any other issue.
 I will end this post with an invitation to an action at Monash University (Clayton Campus) on Sunday 16 February in which a 'human sign' will be formed by those gathered to call on our reasonably proactive Victorian state government to offer greater climate leadership.
 This stunt deserves more than just the usual suspects.